Working from home online was no longer just a trend it was becoming a lifestyle shift for millions of people, including myself.

 At first, everything felt confusing.

-And I’m not the only one who felt this shift.
+And honestly, I wasn’t the only one who noticed this change.

 What really makes it attractive is accessibility.